COMPETITION #: job2021.012

 POSITION TITLE: Casual Relief Support Worker

-PROGRAMS: Sechelt Hightide Modular Housing, Sechelt Shelter, and Gibsons Modular Housing Program
+PROGRAMS: Sechelt Hightide Modular Housing, Sechelt Shelter, and Gibsons Modular Housing Program.
+All casuals are expected to work at multiple locations

 POSITION TYPE: Casual Relief